 This is something really nice to see as you will get to witness all the locals filling their homes and businesses with cempasúchil (marigold), the official flower for the day of the dead.

 As for me, I go for the day of the dead in Oaxaca every year on fixed dates: October 27 – November 3.
 I have many friends there and always have a tour, so I ensure I have time for everyone.

 Oaxaca City has an international airport.
 However, there are not many direct flights from the USA, Canada or Europe – you have to fly into Mexico City if you’re coming from another country.

 During day of the dead in Mexico, there will be 3-4 flights daily from Mexico City to Oaxaca City.
 Alternatively, you can also just book a flight to Mexico City and take a bus to Oaxaca.

 The bus from Mexico City to Oaxaca costs $50 USD and lasts for 6 hours.
 This is a cheaper but longer option.
-You can do the night bus so you’ll save on accommodation.
+You can take the night bus so you’ll save on accommodation.

 💀 Oaxaca day of the dead travel tips